cdluminate/ProdL/ProdL.md

 OpenSSH is usually a part of standard linux server installation, so we expect it to be available in most cases.
-In some special cases, such as remote login of embeded devices, the server side may be running Dropbear, which is another SSH implementation that implements the protocol-level compatibility.
+In some special cases, such as remote login of embedded devices, the server side may be running Dropbear, which is another SSH implementation that implements the protocol-level compatibility.

 ### 0.7.2.
 Mosh -- Remote Terminal App that Supports Intermittent Connectivity